 Chelsea Reach ~ Hume is an English Country Dance.
-It was published by John Playford in 1657 in The Dancing Master, 3rd ed..
-It was interpreted by Colin Hume in 2013.
+It was published by John Playford (website) in 1657 in The Dancing Master, 3rd ed., London.
+It was interpreted by Colin Hume (website) in 2013 and published in Colin Hume's Website.
 It is a Square dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 114 bars.

 Hume's interpretation is similar to Sharp's except for the following points

 The tune, Chelsea Reach, was published by Playford with the dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album At Home.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.